Omarh90/Image-Processing-OCR-and-Numeric-Integration/README.md

 Contact: Omarh90@gmail.com

 Copyright (C) 2018 Omar Ali - All Rights Reserved
-You may use, distribute, modify this code if attributed to original source.
+You may use, distribute, modify this code if attributed to original source and as subject to license agreement.